ryanmasondavies/Posit/README.md

 Installation
 ============

-Posit can be installed using CocoaPods.
-Add `pod 'Posit'` to your Podfile.
+Posit can be installed using CocoaPods by adding `pod 'Posit', '~> 0.0.2'` to your Podfile.

 License
 =======

-    Copyright (c) 2012 Ryan Davies
+    Copyright (c) 2013 Ryan Davies

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal